How to write a design brief

 6. Benefits of using the product

-Knowing what makes your product valuable to the target market is important especially since they will need to tailor the design to convince and retain first-time users of the brand, product or service.
+Knowing what makes your product valuable to the target market is important, especially as the design team will need to tailor the design to convince and retain first-time users of the brand, product or service.

 A new product or service will likely have several features and benefits that the target audience will enjoy if they decide to purchase it.
-Make sure you highlight the benefits of your product or service so they want to try it out.
+Make sure you highlight the benefits of your product or service so they want to try it out and consider how the design elements you ask for can get this messaging across.

 7. Project-specific information

 There are a lot of intricacies that every design project needs to address from a unique angle.
-Product-specific information captures the information that makes the design work unique and makes it easier to tailor the work to each product.
+Include a detailed description with product-specific information that captures what makes the design work unique and makes it easier to tailor the work to each product.

 8. Project deliverables

 Project deliverables are the individual items you want to be produced as a result of a process.
-For example, within a branding project, this could be an eCommerce website design, brochure, marketing materials, product launch material or a redesign of packaging etc.
+For example, within a branding project, this could be an eCommerce website design, a brochure, product launch material, marketing materials, or a redesign of packaging.
+The list is practically endless.

-The most important question is: ‘What deliverables do I expect at the end of the project or at each milestone?
+The most important question is: ‘What deliverables do I expect at the end of the project or at each milestone?’
+Be specific—and realistic—about your timescales here, too.

 9. Set the tone

 In any creative project, from graphic design to copywriting, tone is essential.
 Provide an adjective list describing how you want your brand or your client to be perceived.
 These words define the overall personality that should be conveyed.
-Keeping this section in mind often will help you ensure that your work aligns with those traits.
+Keeping this section in mind often will help you ensure that your work aligns with those traits and meets your client’s expectations.

 10. Edit and edit again